 One of the biggest parts of a compensation package is health insurance.
 HR is the face of that program for employees.
 Yes, the insurance company itself will happily help employees, but you need a solid understanding of how different plans work to help employees with their benefits.

-In that case, you'll need more than a surface level understanding of how health care and other benefits work.
+If you're a senior-level HR manager, you'll play a key role in choosing your company's benefits plans.
+In that case, you'll need more than a surface-level understanding of how health care and other benefits work.

-If the recruiter is non-responsive, he'll walk away with bad feelings, and even if he is the best fit for your job, he may not take the job because the recruiter was ineffective.
+If the recruiter is non-responsive, the candidate will walk away with bad feelings, and even if he or she is the best fit for your job, they may not take the job because the recruiter was ineffective.
 Understanding where to find great candidates, and how to bring them on board is a critical HR skill.